Cold-FR/CITY-FILTER-EXTENSION/privacy-policy.md

 ### 1.2 Ignored Usernames:
 To make the extension work, we maintain a list of usernames that you choose to ignore.
 This list is stored securely and is used solely for the purpose of filtering content within the product.

+### 1.3 Ignored Words:
+To make the extension work, we maintain a list of words that you choose to ignore.
+This list is stored securely and is used solely for the purpose of filtering content within the product.

 ## 2. Data Usage
 ### 2.1 Preferences:
 Your theme preference is used to customize the visual display of our product according to your choice.

 ### 2.2 Ignored Usernames:
 The list of ignored usernames is utilized to filter out content associated with those usernames from your view within the product.

+### 2.3 Ignored Words:
+The list of ignored words is utilized to filter out content associated with those words from your view within the product.

 ## 3. Data Sharing
 We do not share your preference for light or dark theme or the list of ignored usernames with any third parties.